|

 -

-- Some species in tribe Syrphini in this subfamily look very similar.
+- Some species in tribe Syrphini of this subfamily may look very similar.

-We call all of them Common Hover Flies.
+We call all of them Slender Hover Flies.
 They are hard to be distinguished

 -